contao/docs/docs/dev/framework/caching.md

 {{% /notice %}}

 By default, fragments like frontend modules and content elements are rendered directly inside the main request.
-This means the content of an inline fragment will be cached for as long as the page is cached, per definition in the page setting.
+This means the content of an inline fragment will be cached for as long as the page is cached, as configured in the page setting.
 If a fragment returns caching information in its response, the page's cache time and the fragment will be merged to the lowest common denominator.
 For example, if the page is cacheable for a day, but the fragment only for one hour, the whole page will only be cached for one hour.